jronallo/iiif-workshop-new/content/presentation-api/viewers/universal-viewer.md

 We've also embedded the UV demo here pointing to our local manifest.

+{{% notice note %}}
-> Note: If you don't already have a local web server and a manifest at http://localhost:3000/manifest.json then this embed won't work.
+Note: If you don't already have a local web server and a manifest at http://localhost:3000/manifest.json then this embed won't work.
+{{% /notice %}}

 {% include "../includes/presentation/uv-iframe.html" %}